airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 * **GCS Bucket Path**
 * **Block Size (MB) for GCS multipart upload**
 * **GCS Bucket Keep files after migration**
   * See [this](https://cloud.google.com/storage/docs/creating-buckets) for instructions on how to create a GCS bucket.
+The bucket cannot have a retention policy.
+Set Protection Tools to none or Object versioning.
 * **HMAC Key Access ID**
-  * See [this](https://cloud.google.com/storage/docs/authentication/hmackeys) on how to generate an access key.
+  * See [this](https://cloud.google.com/storage/docs/authentication/managing-hmackeys) on how to generate an access key.
+For more information on hmac keys please reference the [GCP docs](https://cloud.google.com/storage/docs/authentication/hmackeys)
   * We recommend creating an Airbyte-specific user or service account.
-This user or account will require read and write permissions to objects in the bucket.
+This user or account will require the following permissions for the bucket:
+    ```
+    storage.multipartUploads.abort
+    storage.multipartUploads.create
+    storage.objects.create
+    storage.objects.delete
+    storage.objects.get
+    storage.objects.list
+    ```
+    You can set those by going to the permissions tab in the GCS bucket and adding the appropriate the email address of the service account or user and adding the aforementioned permissions.
 * **Secret Access Key**
   * Corresponding key to the above access ID.
 * Make sure your GCS bucket is accessible from the machine running Airbyte.
-* This depends on your networking setup.
-* The easiest way to verify if Airbyte is able to connect to your GCS bucket is via the check connection tool in the UI.
+This depends on your networking setup.
+The easiest way to verify if Airbyte is able to connect to your GCS bucket is via the check connection tool in the UI.

 ### `Standard` uploads
 This uploads data directly from your source to BigQuery.
 While this is faster to setup initially, **we strongly recommend that you do not use this option for anything other than a quick demo**.
 It is more than 10x slower than the GCS uploading option and will fail for many datasets.
 Please be aware you may see some failures for big datasets and slow sources, e.g. if reading from source takes more than 10-12 hours.
 This is caused by the Google BigQuery SDK client limitations.
 For more details please check [https://github.com/airbytehq/airbyte/issues/3549](https://github.com/airbytehq/airbyte/issues/3549)